 As per the Charlotte foreclosure data by Zillow, in Charlotte 0.5 homes are foreclosed (per 10,000).
 This is lower than the Charlotte-Concord-Gastonia Metro value of 0.7 and also lower than the national value of 1.2.
 The percent of delinquent mortgages in Charlotte is 1.2%, which is higher than the national value of 1.1%.
 The percent of Charlotte homeowners underwater on their mortgage is 6.3%, which is higher than Charlotte-Concord-Gastonia Metro at 6.0%.

-There are currently 1,070 properties in Charlotte, NC that are in some stage of foreclosure (default, auction or bank owned) while the number of homes listed for sale on RealtyTrac is 2,136.
-In January 2020, the number of properties that received a foreclosure filing in Charlotte, NC was 31% higher than the previous month and 32% higher than the same time last year.
+There are currently 892 properties in Charlotte, NC that are in some stage of foreclosure (default, auction, or bank-owned) while the number of homes listed for sale on RealtyTrac is 2,310.
+In April 2020, the number of properties that received a foreclosure filing in Charlotte, NC was 91% lower than the previous month and 90% lower than the same time last year.

-Is Charlotte a Good Place For Real Estate Investment?
+Charlotte Real Estate Market: Is It A Good Place For Investment?

 1. The Job Growth in Charlotte

 Home prices in Charlotte are somewhat more expensive than the rest of North Carolina but affordable when you look at national prices.
 Detached homes cost around $300,000, townhomes around $200,000.
-You can buy duplexes roughly $400,000.
-Three and four unit structures cost around $120,000 apiece.
+You can buy duplexes for roughly $400,000.
+Three and four-unit structures cost around $120,000 apiece.
 This makes the Charlotte real estate market a particularly good value for real estate investors.

 Charlotte has a median age of 34, several years younger than the national average.
 That is because many people are moving here for work.
 This means the Charlotte real estate market is going to see demand from both people moving here for work and young adults who stay and raise families here; young adults who come here for school and work will eventually move up in the Charlotte housing market, whether in the city or in the suburbs.
 The fact that the city is a top destination for Millennials guarantees long-term growth for the Charlotte real estate market.